 Contact an Experienced Arkansas Personal Injury Attorney

 Car accidents, especially preventable ones, are devastating to all parties involved.
-Those who have been injured by a distracted driver should seek representation from a personal injury attorney with experience in auto accidents.
+Those who have been injured by a distracted driver should seek representation from a Fayetteville AR personal injury lawyer with experience in auto accidents.
 No matter the cause of your accident, if you have been injured by the negligence of another, you may be entitled to compensation, including medical costs, lost wages, and pain and suffering.
 If you or a loved one have been injured, contact Arkansas personal injury attorney Ken Kieklak.
 Do not accept any settlement offers from other drivers or insurance companies before talking with an attorney about the value of your case.
-To work with one of our Fayetteville personal injury attorneys, call (479) 251-7767 today to schedule your free, confidential consultation.
+To work with one of our Fayetteville personal injury attorneys, call (479) 316-0438 today to schedule your free, confidential consultation.